 For example, we have a class Employee and a class Address.
 Where an object of class Address is aggregated inside Employee class.
 Thus, Employee class, while providing a blueprint of an Employee object, now manages the creation of Address object too.
 This adds up the dependency and makes the class, less cohesive.
 What if, we provide the initialized object of Address class to Employee class's constructor while object initialization, provided that Employee class has provision to accept an Address object as an argument?
 Well, That's what dependency injection is!

-Dependency Injection is a 25-dollar term for a 5-cent concept
+Dependency Injection is a 25-dollar term for a 5-cent concept-- A Reddit User

 In the above example(before the quote :P), when we say Employee class provides a way to accept an Address object in the constructor means Employee class has a way to inject an Address class.
 This is an entire idea of dependency injection.
 But there are many ways a class can provide a way to inject the object of other classes.
 For this purpose, some brilliant minds have come up with advanced frameworks too.